OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

   <!-- Other markup omitted -->
 ```

-### Ensure that your function command names are short enough
+### Update the add-in ID, version, domain, and function names in the manifest

+1. Change the the value of the `<ID>` element to a new random GUID.

+1. Update the value of the `<Version>` element and ensure that it conforms to the [semver standard](https://semver.org/) (MAJOR.MINOR.PATCH).
+Each segment can have no more than five digits.
+For example, change the value `1.0.0.0` to `1.0.1`.
+The semver standard's prerelease and metadata version string extensions aren't supported.

+1. Be sure that the domain segment of the add-in's URLs in the manifest are pointing to `https://localhost:3000`.

+1. If your manifest has any **\<FunctionName\>** elements, make sure their values have fewer than 65 characters.

+   > [!IMPORTANT]
-If your manifest has any **\<FunctionName\>** elements, make sure their values have fewer than 65 characters.
-The value of this element must exactly match the name of a function in a JavaScript or TypeScript file.
-If you change it in the manifest, be sure to change it in the code file too.
+   > The value of this element must exactly match the name of an action that is mapped to a function in a JavaScript or TypeScript file with the [Office.actions.associate](/javascript/api/office/office.actions#office-office-actions-associate-member(1)) function.
+If you change it in the manifest, be sure to change it in the `actionId` parameter passed to `associate()` too.

-### Ensure that your SSO add-in requests permissions
+### Verify that the modified add-in only manifest works

-If your add-in uses Microsoft single sign-on with the on-behalf-of (OBO) flow, your add-in has a **\<Scopes\>** element that specifies the Microsoft Graph or other API permissions that the add-in needs.
-With the unified manifest, permissions must be requested at runtime in the code.
-Update your code as needed to request these permissions.
-The exact code depends on the architecture and authorization code libraries you are using.
-Typically, code requests permissions in a function that requests an access token.
+1. Validate the modified add-in only manifest.
+See [Validate an Office Add-in's manifest](../testing/troubleshoot-manifest.md).

+1. Verify that the add-in can be sideloaded and run.
+See [Sideload an Office Add-in for testing](../testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing.md).

+Resolve any problems before you attempt to convert the project.

 ## Conversion tools and options